 The first step is to get your credit report.
 Do you like free things?
 Exercise your legal right as an American and get your free credit reports from all three credit reporting agencies at this site.

 The downside: getting your credit score from this website costs a little extra.
 Avoid websites advertising free credit reports and scores.
-They aren’t truly free—you are giving away a wealth of data about yourself and your family the website will then sell to other businesses.
+They aren’t truly free—you are giving away a wealth of data about yourself and your family that the website will then sell to other businesses.

 Reviewing your credit report is as important as your score – if your report has errors, your score will, too.
 Each agency’s report might have slightly different information on it, but the differences should be minor.
 Check for information that isn’t familiar – it could be a mistake, or it could be fraud.